 - Avoiding taking sedative medications such as anti-anxiety drugs or sleeping pills

 In more involved cases of OSA, however, certain procedures may be necessary to provide relief.
-Thankfully, at South Florida Sinus and Allergy Center, Dr. Mandel and his team of expert physicians specialize in a variety of proprietary, state-of-the-art OSA treatment options that are quick and easy.
+Thankfully, at Florida Sinus & Snoring Specialists, Dr. Mandel and his team of expert physicians specialize in a variety of proprietary, state-of-the-art OSA treatment options that are quick and easy.
 These include:

 Minimally Invasive Palatial Stiffening